By Heather, Advocate at The Hotline

 - a step-child in the home

 We know that when a survivor of abuse chooses to leave the relationship that (and pregnancy) is the most dangerous time for them, so we strongly encourage any survivors who are considering leaving to reach out to us via chat or phone to talk through a thorough, personalized safety plan.
-Friends, family, co-workers, neighbors and even strangers who are concerned about a survivor’s safety, or their own, are always welcome to call or chat with us too.
+Co-workers, neighbors, friends and family who are concerned about a survivor’s safety, or their own, are always welcome to call or chat with us too.